malstrom72/microtonic-scripts-sdk/docs/Makaron Documentation.md

     5 // end of line comment+100

 Obviously, this is different from what you want.
-To avoid this situation, you can define the macro with a [_raw value_](#raw-value) value like this:
+To avoid this situation, you can define the macro with a [_raw value_] (#raw-value) value like this:

     @define viewWidth = @<5@> // end of line comment